Abdullah-q12/Data_Preprocessing_Project/README.md

-##Image & Audio Preprocessing
+# Image & Audio Preprocessing

-This repository contains projects on **image and video preprocessing**, demonstrating data handling, cleaning, and preparation techniques using Python.
+This repository contains projects on **image and Audio preprocessing**, demonstrating data handling, cleaning, and preparation techniques using Python.

 ## Contents